AloysiusDJ/MLND/capstone/README.md

 ### Data

-The dataset consists of approximately XXX data points, with each datapoint having 2060 features.
+The dataset consists of approximately 7593 data points, with each datapoint having 1825 features.
 This dataset is provided by the US Department of Education (https://collegescorecard.ed.gov/).
-But the purpose of this project 9 features have been selected with 1 target variable.
+But for the purpose of this project 9 features have been selected with 1 target variable.

 **Features**
 - `CONTROL`: Collge type (Public/Private)